tastudios4/bean-machine-volleyball-2026/README.md

 ### 7. Our two worst losses weren't collapses

-Bean's ugliest results were a 16-point loss to Sugar & Spike and a 20-point loss to undefeated Volley These Balls — the instinct is to call those collapses.
-The stats say otherwise.
-Against Sugar & Spike, our team hit% was +.163, *above* the season average of +.129; we played a good offensive game and were simply outscored by a better team.
-Against Volley These Balls, two of the three sets were within that team's normal winning margin — we hung with the league's only undefeated team for two sets before one set fell apart (and that lone collapsed set is the one with no player stats).
+Bean Machine's ugliest results were a 16-point loss to Sugar & Spike and a 20-point loss to undefeated Volley These Balls.
+The instinct is to call those collapses but the stats say otherwise.
+Against Sugar & Spike, our team hit% was +.163, above the season average of +.129; we played a good offensive game and were simply outscored by a better team.
+Against Volley These Balls, two of the three sets were within that team's normal winning margin.
+We hung with the league's only undefeated team for two sets before one set fell apart (and that lone collapsed set is the one with no player stats).
 We lost to elite opponents; we didn't fall apart.